laosb/halint/README.md

 #### Browser

-`npm run build && npm run build-browser`, `dist/index.b.js` is the browser bundle.
+`npm run build && npm run build-browser`, `dist/wright-core.b.js` is the browser bundle.

 To minify, use `npm run browser-minify` then.

 You'll need to load `babel-polyfill` and `underscore` before the browser bundle, as we just have a shim to load them from `window`.
+So `lodash` may also works with `wright` as we just use `window._`.

 ### Running tests